Jay Leverone, Ph.D.

 Dr. Jay Leverone is the staff scientist for the Sarasota Bay Estuary Program.
 Previously, he was a research scientist at Mote Marine Laboratory, studying the ecology of west Florida estuaries, characterizing estuarine habitats and how they are impacted by physical disturbances and water quality degradation.
 More recently, he has turned his attention to restoring local shellfish populations, particularly scallops and oysters.
 Dr. Leverone developed improved techniques for enhancing populations of bay scallops along the Florida Gulf coast and has led the way in restoring local oyster reefs.
 In 2007, he received his Ph.D. from USF College of Marine Sciences where he studied the effects of red tide on early life stages of local shellfish.
 His current focus as SBEP scientist has been the development of numeric nutrient criteria and a monitoring strategy for tidal creeks, both of which have regulatory implications for local governments.

 Darcy has worked with the Sarasota Bay Estuary Program since 2015.
 She is a Connecticut native who grew up along the Long Island Sound.
-After earning bachelor's and master's degrees in biology, she moved to Washington, DC to become a research assistant in an ecology laboratory that was focused on understanding carbon cycling in forests.
-Upon moving to Florida in 2015, her sights shifted to science communication, and she has since been happily working on outreach initiatives with the Sarasota Bay Estuary Program.
-Darcy is an avid bicycle commuter who also enjoys (although hardly excels at) fishing, gardening, and cooking.
+After earning bachelor's and master's degrees in biology from Clark University in Worcester, Massachusetts, she moved to Washington, D.C. to become a research assistant in an ecology laboratory that was focused on understanding carbon cycling in forests.
+Upon moving to Florida in 2015, her sights shifted to science communication and natural resource management, and she has since been happily working on outreach initiatives with the Sarasota Bay Estuary Program.

 Marian has been working as the Finance Director since 2001.
 She has a Bachelor of Science in General Business from the University of South Florida, having graduated cum laude.
 Prior to her experience here, she worked federal grant programs through the Older American Act and Office of Housing and Urban Development (HUD).

 The Sarasota Bay Estuary Program became an Independent Special District to the State of Florida in 2004.
-Marian worked with Mark Alderson to develop all office systems and operations manuals.
+Marian worked to develop all office systems and operations manuals.
 The annual operations budget runs in excess of $2.0M annually.

 Research & Outreach Assistant